agalue/opennms-drift-kubernetes/README.eks.md

 > **WARNING**: Please use your own Domain, meaning that every time the domain `aws.agalue.net` is mentioned or used, replace it with your own.

+This is required so the Ingress Controller and CertManager can use custom FQDNs for all the different services.

 ## Cluster Creation

 Create the Kubernetes cluster using `eksctl`.
 The following example creates a cluster with 1 master node and 6 worker nodes: